What are amino acids?

 Sources: egg whites, meat, poultry, wheat germ, peanuts, sesame seeds.

-Glutamine, is not essential but can certainly be essential in case of, for example, a leaky intestine, sensitivity to addiction or sweat that smells like ammonia.
-Glutamine deficiencies can lead to all kinds of allergies and intolerances, such as cow's milk, soy, tree nuts, peanuts, but also to deficiencies in GABA, our body's own 'tranquillizer'.
+Glutamine, is not essential, but can certainly be essential for, for example, a leaky gut, addiction, or ammonia-smelling sweat.
+Glutamine deficiencies can lead to all kinds of allergies and intolerances, such as those to cow's milk, soy, tree nuts, and peanuts, as well as to deficiencies in GABA, our natural "tranquilizer.".

 Sources of glutamine: liver, dairy products, cabbage, cottage cheese, ricotta, avocado, wheat germ, whey.

-Arginine, is not essential but can be very essential for (wound) healing, high blood pressure, fertility problems, athletes or slow regeneration after exercise.
+Arginine, is not essential but can be very essential for (wound) healing, high blood pressure, fertility problems, athletes or slow regeneration after exertion.

-Sources: cheese, meat, poultry, eggs, fish, shellfish, nuts & seeds (especially walnuts, peanuts, pumpkin seeds, sesame seeds/Tahini, macadamia, hazelnuts and almonds), buckwheat, chocolate, peas, avocado, soy, garlic, ginseng.
+Sources: cheese, meat, poultry, eggs, fish, shellfish, nuts and seeds (especially walnuts, peanuts, pumpkin seeds, sesame/tahini, macadamia nuts, hazelnuts, and almonds), buckwheat, chocolate, peas, avocado, soy, garlic, ginseng.

-Tyrosine, especially in the case of depression, liver, thyroid and/or adrenal gland disorders, very essential.
+Tyrosine, especially in cases of depression, liver, thyroid and/or adrenal gland disorders, very essential.

 Sources: herring, avocado, meat, almonds, sesame seeds, chickpeas, pecans.

-Specific amino acids against depression, compulsions, addictions and inflammatory diseases
+Specific amino acids against depression, compulsive behavior, addictions and inflammatory diseases

-There are a number of forms of amino acids that have been proven to be very effective against certain conditions.
-These specific forms of amino acids often have an extra atom (group) on the molecule so that they can reach certain places in the body better.
-Below are the specific forms of amino acids that work extra well.
+There are several forms of amino acids that have been proven highly effective against certain conditions.
+These specific forms of amino acids often have an extra atom (group) attached to the molecule so they can reach specific areas of the body more effectively.
+Below are the specific forms of amino acids that are particularly effective.

 N-acetyl cysteine

-N-acetyl cysteine works against addictions, premature aging, inflammatory diseases, depression, compulsive behavior (OCD), stress and also increases the fertility of men and women.
-N-acetyl cysteine can help fight:
+N-acetyl cysteine It works against addiction, premature aging, inflammatory diseases, depression, obsessive-compulsive disorder (OCD), stress, and also increases fertility in men and women.
+N-acetyl cysteine can help combat:

-- Mucus in airways and/or sinuses, respiratory diseases (respiratory tract infections, emphysema, chronic bronchitis, cystic fibrosis, asthma, sinusitis, hay fever, pulmonary fibrosis)
+- Mucus in the airways and/or sinuses, respiratory diseases (respiratory infections, emphysema, chronic bronchitis, cystic fibrosis, asthma, sinusitis, hay fever, pulmonary fibrosis)

 - Chronic liver diseases